Igfig/PwotBox2/README.md

-# PwotBox2
+# PwotBox 2
-A true exploration modpack, for Minecraft v1.12.2
+A true exploration modpack with minimal bullshit, for Minecraft v1.12.2